Physical Recovery After Stroke

 One study found that slacklining may help youth soccer players improve agility and another showed that paralympic skiers reported better balance after slackline training.

-My Experience with Slacklining in Recovery After Stroke
+My Experience with Slacklining in Stroke Recovery

 slackline